adrn/gala/docs/coordinates/index.rst

-The `gary.coordinates` package provides functions for converting coordinates and velocities between various astronomical systems, as well as `astropy.coordinates` frame classes for coordinates defined by the Sagittarius and Orphan streams.
+The `gary.coordinates` package provides functions for converting coordinates and velocities between various astronomical systems, as well as :mod:`astropy.coordinates` frame classes for coordinates defined by the Sagittarius and Orphan streams.

 .. warning::